RParedesPalacios/Layers/Tutorial/readme.md

 	* shift: to shift randomly input images [0]
 	* balance: for balancing data classes [0]
 	* cropmode: is a **network** parameter {0,1}.
 When a convolutional input performs random crops, with this parameter we indicate that all the crops must be used in the evaluation.
 It leads to a slower evaluation but with a better performance.
 If cropmode is not active (0, default) then only the central crop is evaluated
+	* lambda: is a **layer** parameter [1.0].
+It is a factor which scales the cost function.
+This means it only affects an output layer.
+It could be used to ponderate the importance of several costs in semi-supervised task or to scale the cost function such that early updates in the network (which probabily suffer from big sumations) do not saturate.
+This secondary use is more intented to be taken in consideration for **GPU** computation.

 * Parameters can be modified for one particular layer or data: